-6:1 "In the year that king Uzziah died" -Isaiah faced a crisis when his beloved sovereign, king Uzziah, died.
+6:1 In the year that king Uzziah died I saw also the Lord sitting upon a throne, high and lifted up, and his train filled the temple.
+Isaiah faced a crisis when his beloved sovereign, king Uzziah, died.
 But that same year God appeared to him in one of the most amazing visions in the Bible.
 He saw the Lord in His holiness and glory.
 But that made him realize his own weakness and wickedness.
 Then, through the cleansing of Isaiah, the Lord made him ready to accept the call to go tell the people of Israel the message of God.

-"...I saw also the Lord sitting upon a throne, high and lifted up, and his train filled the temple."
 "I saw my Lord", "Lord" is a word that means "master".
 Here, it was God (Adonai).
-The Lord sitting on the throne (Psalm 103:19); high and lifted up (Psalm 11:4).
+2The Lord sitting on the throne (Psalm 103:19); high and lifted up (Psalm 11:4).
 The throne represents the throne of heaven.
 The "train" of the Lord filled the entire temple.
 The "train" is the portion of the robe that drags behind the garment.
 The "train" symbolizes greatness and is a sign of royalty.
-Thus Isaiah http://www.pitwm.net/pitwm-sundayschool.html sees God sitting upon the throne of the universe, dressed in His royal robe.
+Thus Isaiah sees God sitting upon the throne of the universe, dressed in His royal robe.
 What Isaiah needed to realize afresh was that God Himself was still upon the throne!
 While human rulers may come and go, the believer needs to be reminded again and again that God is still in control of the affairs of this world.
 He is in fact ruling from heaven.